politie/ngx-list-service/README.md

 If pagination is active, go to the provided page and emit the new result to the `result$` observable.

 > There will be a check in place for checking if the page to go to is within the bounds of the list.

+### `setPageSize(size: number)`

+Sets the page size of the list to a new size.

+> If pagination is active and `setPageSize()` is called with a number higher than 0, the pagination will be reset to the first page of results.

 ## Properties